GENERAL DESCRIPTION

 Please contact the General Chair or the Design Contest Chair for questions regarding the admissibility of a kit, if not specified in the list above.

-4. The vehicle must rest on the platform surface provided by the E3 committee, Figure 1, during the competition and must support itself while connected to the basket.
+The device must rest on the platform surface, provided by the E3 committee, Figure 1, during the entire competition, and must support itself without falling over while connected to the basket.
+It cannot be clamped in any way, either to the platform or to the baseboard.

-6. The basket, which will be provided by the Committee, is a PVC cup 4 inches in diameter with strings converging to a singular point for attachment to the device.
-The basket will be rested on the floor as shown in Figure 1 below.
+The basket, which will be provided by the Committee, is a PVC cup 4 inches in diameter with strings converging to a singular point for attachment to the device.
+The basket will be rested on the platform with its center 3 inches from the nearest edge as shown in Figure 1.
+Note, the basket rests on the same platform as the machine.

-17. All design decisions, journal entries, and assembly of the Lego parts shall be performed by the students on the team.
-They may consult any resource at their disposal for guidance or clarification, such as teachers and mentors while working through the problem-solving process.
+All design decisions, journal entries, and assembly of the Lego parts shall be performed by the students on the team.
+They may consult any resource at their disposal for guidance or clarification, such as teachers and mentors, while working through the problem solving process.

-18. There is no limit to the number of eligible student groups that may participate in Option Two of the E3 Fair from any one school.
-However, the number in each group is limited to a maximum of four.
+There is no limit to the number of eligible student groups that may participate in Option Two of the E3 Fair from any one school.
+However, the number in each group, is limited to a maximum of four.
+Team members need not be of the same grade level.

-19. Decisions made by the Design Contest Committee Chair or by designated representatives are final.
+Decisions made by the Guidelines Committee Chairpersons or by designated representatives are final.

 GENERAL DESCRIPTION

 Option Three involves a robotic design, computer-controlled, hands-on problem-solving activity.
-Participants will solve the problem, build their solution, bring their solution to the Fair, and participate in a competition.
+Participants will solve the problem, build their solution, bring their solution of the problem to the Fair, and participate in a competition

 PROBLEM STATEMENT

-Design, construct, and program a robot, using parts from a LEGO kit (model number specified by the E3 Committee), to move plastic soda bottle caps from a playing field into a specific goal area, in as short a time as possible.
-The playing field is a square of 36 inches, in which the caps will be arranged in a predetermined pattern.
-The robot will be placed in a ‘Start Box’.
-The robot should fit in the Start Box and its size, shape, and orientation should not change after it has been initiated.
+Design, construct, and program a robot, using parts from a LEGO kit (model number specified by the E3 Committee), capable of removing Coke cans out of a circular playing field in as short a time as possible.
+The Challenge platform has a boundary circle of radius 18 inches with 7 coke cans, 6 arranged in a circle of radius 9 inches concentric with the boundary circle and one in the center, Figure 2.
+The robot will be placed in a ‘Start Box’ outside of, and facing the center of the boundary circle.
+The robot should be able to get across and into the boundary circle.
+The robot should fit in the Start Box, and its size, shape, and orientation should not change after it has been initiated.
 During the entire competition, its size should be such that it fits in the Start Box.
-The robot should be able to get across and into the boundary circle.
-It can then push, lift, or roll the bottle caps into the goal area for a period of 2 minutes, at which time it should turn itself off.
-The team score is the number of bottle caps collected in the goal area.
-The winner is the team that moves the largest number of bottle caps into the goal area in the shortest time.
+It can then push or roll cans out of the circle for a period of 2 minutes, at which time it should turn itself off.
+The team score is the number of cans outside the circle and the time over which this is accomplished.
+The winner is the team that removes the largest number of cans in the shortest time.

 TOURNAMENT GUIDELINE